-Genomic Testing Results A guide to understanding your test results and exploring your next steps Table of Contents (Click on the titles below to jump to that section) Results Summary \bigstar Next Steps7 Background Genomic Information 3 Sharing Your Results7 Genomic Testing You Received ★ 4 Resources and Support8 Your Questions5 Organizations and Alliances 9 Your Genomic Testing Results ★ 6 Health Management Tools 10 Incidental Findings ★7 Financial Resources12 Support Groups 12 Your Next Steps ★13 \star Sections that may have been personalized for you.
+Genomic Testing Results A guide to understanding your test results and exploring your next steps Table of Contents (Click on the titles below to jump to that section) Results Summary \bigstar Next Steps7 Background Genomic Information 3 Sharing Your Results7 Genomic Testing You Received ★ 4 Resources and Support 8 Your Questions5 Organizations and Alliances 9 Your Genomic Testing Results ★ 6 Health Management Tools 10 Incidental Findings ★7 Financial Resources12 Support Groups12 Your Next Steps ★ 13 How to use this booklet - Some parts of this booklet have been filled in by your healthcare provider.
+This information can be found under the teal headers marked with a star () and in blue text boxes. - You will see some medical terms.
+These words are bolded, and are explained with in-text colourcoded definitions. - If you are viewing the booklet electronically, you can click on the webpage links. ★ Sections that may have been personalized for you.

-How to use this booklet - Some parts of this booklet have been filled in by your healthcare provider.
-This information can be found under the teal headers marked with a star (★) and in blue text boxes. - You will see some medical terms.
-These words are bolded, and are explained with in-text colourcoded definitions. - If you are viewing the booklet electronically, you can click on the webpage links.
-If you have any questions about your genetic testing results, please contact: (3)
+If you have any questions about your genetic testing results, please contact:

-Results Summary ★ R esu lts.
-Sum mary /
+Resu lts Sum mary

-------------------- --- ----- ------ ----- ------ ----
+------ ----- ----- ------ ---

 Date: Name: